mawkler/demicolon.nvim/README.md

 Neovim's default behaviour is for `;`/`,` to remember the direction of the jump that they repeat.
 That means that if you for instance repeat a `T` motion (as opposed to `t`) with `;` it will move you to the _left_.
 A lot of people prefer if `;` always moves you to the right and `,` always to the left, which is how demicolon works by default.

-If you prefer Neovim's default behaviour you can disable demicolon's default `;`/`,` keymaps and remap manually like this:
+If you prefer Neovim's default behaviour you can disable demicolon's default `;`/`,` keymaps and remap them manually like this:

 <details>
 <summary><b>Click here to see the code</b></summary>